pivotal/docs-platform-automation/docs/configuration-management/secrets-handling.md

 task call with a unique prefix to fill out the missing pieces of the template.

 ### Vars Files
-Alternatively, vars files can be used for your secrets handling.
+Vars files can be used for your [Secrets Handling][secrets-handling].

-Take the same example from above:
+Take the example below:

 {% include ".cf-partial-config.md" %}